ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 Next, return to your web app directory and run `heroku update`.

-# Step 5: Set up a new Heroku Application using the heroku command (at the Linux prompt on ACMS)
+# Step 5: Set up a new Heroku Application using the heroku command (at the Linux prompt on ETS)

 Next, make sure you are inside your repo folder by using ls and pwd to check your current directory.